Class 37

 DRS Class 37, 37229, pauses at Stirling with a railtour for Inverness.
 Photo by Ewan Tait

-DRS Class 37s make regular trips to Scotland on the Nuclear flask trains to Hunterston and Torness but these duties can also be covered by Class 66s or Class 20s.
+DRS Class 37s used to make regular trips to Scotland on the Nuclear flask trains to Hunterston and Torness but until 2016/2017 these duties are now covered by Class 66s and the modern Class 68s.

 Fleet List